armadaproject/armada/docs/python_armada_client.md

 #### create_queues(queues)
-Uses the CreateQueue RPC to create a list of queues.
+Uses the CreateQueues RPC to create a list of queues.

 * **Parameters**